Problem based learning is a technique of learning where the students learn about the subjects through conceptual problem solving mechanisms.

-1. Problems should be associated with real life problems.
+- Problems should associate with real life problems.

-2. Unlike the normal method learning, where students try to solve questions based on the available knowledge that they have received; In PBL, students try to solve questions without any prior knowledge, and they can find answers through exploration of several options provided by the question.
+- Unlike the normal method learning, where students try to solve questions based on the available knowledge that they have received; In PBL, students try to solve questions without any prior knowledge, and they can find answers through the exploration of several options provided by the question.

-4. Problem based learning should support studying through teamwork and that it should be alliance friendly, that is, the problem should be studied in such a manner that each aspect of the question should be divided among the team, so that everyone can gain from it.
+- Problem based learning should support studying through effective teamwork and that it should alliance friendly, that is, the problem should study in such a manner that each aspect of the question should be divided among the team so that everyone can gain from it.

-6. Problem based learning requires lots of time, and each PBL should be given time for the students to learn and participate.
+- Problem based learning requires lots of time, and each PBL should give time for the students to learn and participate.

-7. PBL is most effective, if it crosses multi-disciplinary disciplines.
+- PBL is most effective if it crosses multi-disciplinary disciplines.
 This helps PBL to be effective in a large number of areas.